-Congratulations on your pregnancy!
-Although every pregnancy is different, there are three common stages, called trimesters, that women go through during their nine months of pregnancy.
+Congratulations on the pregnancy.
+Although every pregnancy is different, there are three common stages, called trimesters, that pregnant persons go through during their nine months of pregnancy.

-The best way to ensure a healthy pregnancy and healthy baby is to attend regular prenatal visits with a health care provider throughout your entire pregnancy.
-These visits will include screenings and general health check-ups to monitor your pregnancy and your baby, and will prepare you for the birth of your baby.
+The best way to ensure a healthy pregnancy and baby is to attend regular prenatal visits with a health care provider throughout the entire pregnancy.
+These visits will include screenings and general health check-ups to monitor your pregnancy and baby, and will prepare you for the birth of the baby.
 To find a pregnancy health care provider that delivers at The Mother Baby Center near you, check out our Find a Provider tool.

-While you may not yet look pregnant, your body is growing a placenta, adding breast tissue, producing amniotic fluid, and increasing blood volume all to create and nurture your baby.
-Many women experience physical symptoms, such as fatigue, nausea, morning sickness, breast tenderness, frequent urination, and lightheadedness.
+While you may not yet “look” pregnant, your body is growing a placenta, adding breast tissue, producing amniotic fluid, and increasing blood volume all to create and nurture your baby.
+Many pregnant people experience physical symptoms, such as fatigue, nausea, morning sickness, breast tenderness, frequent urination, and lightheadedness.

 Learn more about the first trimester using Allina Health’s to-do list and week-by-week guide to your baby’s development.

-When is your baby due?
+When is the baby due?
 Calculate your due date.

-By your fourth month, you will likely feel less nauseated and your energy levels will return.
-It is during this time that your pregnancy will likely become more visible to others and you may find that your regular clothes begin to feel uncomfortable.
-During the second trimester, it's not uncommon to have heartburn, indigestion, and constipation.
+By the fourth month, you will likely feel less nauseated and energy levels will return.
+It is during this time that the pregnancy will likely become more visible to others and may find that your regular clothes begin to feel uncomfortable.
+During the second trimester, it’s not uncommon to have heartburn, indigestion, and constipation.
 Other discomforts may include varicose veins, hemorrhoids, breathlessness, and leg cramps.

 Learn more about the second trimester using Allina Health’s to-do list and a week-by-week guide to your baby’s development.

-The last three months of pregnancy may bring some discomfort as your baby continues to grow and develop, stretching and moving more to find room in your increasingly cramped uterus.
-When you begin your third trimester, you will likely see your health care provider every other week until 36 weeks, when you will likely be seen on a weekly basis.
+The last three months of pregnancy may bring some discomfort as the baby continues to grow and develop, stretching and moving more to find room in the increasingly cramped uterus.
+When the third trimester begins, the pregnant person will likely see their health care provider every other week until 36 weeks, when they will likely be seen on a weekly basis.